wingardchris/my_website/content/en/home/experience.md

   location = "Boston, MA"
   date_start = "2020-05-01"
   date_end = "2020-08-01"
-  description = "Counseled MIT & BU student entrepeneurs on a variety of legal matters related to early stage ventures"
+  description = "Counseled 25 MIT & BU student entrepeneurs on a variety of legal matters related to early stage ventures and formed 4 new companies"

   [[period]]
   title = "Interim Director of Operations and Business Development"